ovelny/amulet/tutorials/personal-debian-setup.md

 * mastodon
 * reddit

-All of those are actual aliases present in `~/bin`, for rainbowstream, tuir, etc.
+All of those are actual aliases present in `~/bin`, for twterm, tuir, etc.

 ## Clone some repositories